EduGeek Journal

 Second Life works great if you just take a few minutes and learn to do what it tells you to do.
 People have problems when they want it to work a certain way and it doesn’t.
 That is just what I find when I really dig in to people’s problems with Second Life.
 If they would just flex their expectations, they would find it quite easy to learn.

-1 Response to "Am I the Only One That Sees Something Wrong Here?"
+One thought on “Am I the Only One That Sees Something Wrong Here?